 They are usually short-lived but can become frequent or even last for a

 cause for concern, they can be a sign of an underlying condition.
 Find out more in the Cramps section.

 Skin conditions are another of the common causes of foot pain, particularly around the toes.

-If the edges of a toe nail push into the surrounding skin, it can cause swelling, redness and pain.
+If the edges of a toe nail push into the surrounding skin, it can cause swelling, redness and pain, known as an ingrown toenail.
 They can develop for a number of reasons including wearing inappropriate footwear, an injury or from cutting nails incorrectly.

 Blisters are really common causes of foot pain.
 Small pockets of fluid

 form under the skin in response to intense friction.
 They tend to be

 filled with clear fluid, plasma, but can also contain blood and/or pus.
 You can find out more about the best ways to treat them in the foot blisters section.

 Trench Foot is one of the less common causes of foot pain.
 It develops when the feet are exposed to prolonged cold and damp conditions.
 The feet turn a whitish/grey colour and feel cold, prickly, heavy and numb as the blood vessels constrict in an attempt to keep warm.

 Originally seen mainly in soldiers in the trenches, it is now a more common problem for builders, extreme-sports enthusiasts, at music festivals or even in people with excessively sweaty feet.